mikacodes12/indowiki/planning/readme.md

-#this is my readme file for the planning folder
+# This is my readme file for the planning folder